 Post-Graduate Diploma in Painting, Faculty of Fine Arts, M.S.
 University, Baroda, India

-Lives in Kochi, Kerala
+Lives and works in Kochi, Kerala